 Apply for funding

-Applications for funding for Summer with your neighbours for 2023 opened on Thursday 13 July and closed on Friday 11 August at 5pm.
+Applications for funding for Summer with your neighbours open on Saturday 13 July and close on Sunday 11 August at 5pm.

 Planning your event